 Do you accept insurance?

-Center for ADHD is considered an out-of-network provider thus we do not accept or file insurance claims.
+We are considered an out-of-network provider thus we do not accept or file insurance claims.
 We can provide you with an invoice you can submit to your insurance provider.
 Please check with your insurance provider about their out-of-network benefits for mental health.
 Services will be billed as “therapy” or “group therapy”.

 What makes you different than other therapists/psychologists/counselors, etc.?

 Our approach to therapy is designed for the male brain.
 As many parents have learned traditional “talk therapy”/counseling is not boy-friendly.
 Our approach is about teaching practical skills and strategies, not talking about feelings week after week.
 We integrate cognitive behavior therapy techniques into a structured but informal approach.

 Families travel from throughout the Philadelphia area to work with us because our skill-building approach to treating ADHD, learning disabilities and related challenges is a vast departure from traditional therapy.
 Our approach to addressing lagging executive functioning, social and emotional regulation skills is practical and concrete.

 We work with many teens who are resistant to treatment because of their previous experiences in therapy and social skills groups.